alpha-ironman/docker/README.md

 docker run -d --name _customname_ _imagename_ - will create and run the container in detached mode
 docker kill __containername/containerid_ _- will kill the container *Forceful shutdonw"
 docker rm containerid/container name - will delete that container
+docker rename oldcontainername newcontainername - will rename the conatiner

 docker network ls - list of networks
 docker run -d --name customname -p _deviceport:containerport_ _imagename_ - will create the continer with the particular name and keep the traffic to come through port 80 of container and port 8080 of host machine